yuchingho/University/3) UWS Third Year/2) Semester One - HTML5 & JavaScript Games Programming/Assessment/README.md

 The game is endless, competing to get the highest score.
 There are several bugs - collision handling sometimes messes up, text sprites aren't destroyed correctly, sounds overlap, and a major bug of which bubbles don't reset correctly until it's been popped again and thus the same unit can spawn multiple times.

-Responsible for – Scripting, finding free assets and editing if necessary.\
+Responsible for – Scripting, Level Design, finding copyright-free assets and editing if necessary.\
 Content creators are credited.

 <!-- Screenshots Slideshow -->